Aircoookie/WLED/usermods/project_cars_shiftlight/readme.md

 1. Make sure, your WLED device and your PC/console are on the same network and can talk to each other

 2. Go to the gameplay settings menu in PCARS and enable UDP.
 There are 9 numbers you can choose from.
 This is the refresh rate.
 The lower the number, the better.
-1=60 updates per second.
+But you might run into problems at faster rates.

 | Number | Updates/Second |
 | ------ | -------------- |